Khalsa: Initiation

 Initiation into the Khalsa is referred to as Amrit Sanchar (water of immortality life-cycle rite) or Khande di Pahul (Initiation with the double edged sword).
-Anyone from any previous religion, age, or knowledge group can take Amrit (Amrit Chhakh) when they are convinced that they are ready.
+Anyone from any previous religion, age, caste, or knowledge group can take Amrit (ਅੰਮ੍ਰਿਤ ਛਕਣਾ ammrită chhakăṇā) when they are convinced that they are ready.
 This baptism is done by the Panj Pyare in front of the Guru Granth Sahib.
 The devotee must arrive at the place of baptism, usually a Gurdwara, in the morning after bathing completely including having washed their hair and must be wearing the 5 articles of the Khalsa uniform.